-The Barok password stealing trojan was spread by the LoveLetter Internet worm from 4 different accounts on SkyInet webserver.
+The Barok password stealing trojan was spread by the LoveLetter Internet worm from four different accounts on a SkyInet webserver.

 Based on the settings of your F-Secure security product, it will either move the file to the quarantine where it cannot spread or cause harm, or remove it.

 A False Positive is when a file is incorrectly detected as harmful, usually because its code or behavior resembles known harmful programs.
 A False Positive will usually be fixed in a subsequent database update without any action needed on your part.
 If you wish, you may also:

 First check if your F-Secure security program is using the latest updates, then try scanning the file again.

 After checking, if you still believe the file is incorrectly detected, you can submit a sample of it for re-analysis.

 Note: If the file was moved to quarantine, you need to collect the file from quarantine before you can submit it.

 If you are certain that the file is safe and want to continue using it, you can exclude it from further scanning by the F-Secure security product.

 Note: You need administrative rights to change the settings.